Step 1: Buy a DB Instance

 This section describes how to buy a DB instance on the management console.

 Currently, RDS for MySQL supports the yearly/monthly and pay-per-use billing modes.
 The DB instance class and storage space you need depend on your processing power and memory requirements.

-You can create read replicas in batches when you are buying single or primary/standby DB instances.
+You can create multiple read replicas when you are buying single or primary/standby DB instances.

 - You have registered a HUAWEI CLOUD account.

 - Click in the upper left corner and select a region and a project.

 - Click in the upper left corner of the page and choose Database > Relational Database Service.
 The RDS console is displayed.

 - On the Instance Management page, click Buy DB Instance.